it9620/u-tasks-repository/docs/functional_requirements.md

 - Create a project
 - Optionaly add a milestones
-- Create new task and add some subtasks:
+- Create new task
-    1. Create a task;
-    2. Add a subtasks to task.
+- Optionaly add some subtasks to a task
 - Change task status
 - Change subtask status
 - Delete a task